zacs/jekyll2medium/README.md

 ## Usage

-After the file is present, re-build your Jekyll site (`jekyll build`), and you will then have an export.xml file in your site's root.
+After the file is present, re-build your Jekyll site (`jekyll build`), and you will then have an export.xml file in your site's root (the '_site' folder).
 Use this file to [import into Medium](https://help.medium.com/hc/en-us/articles/218445047).